RetnaTyas/Revolusi-Moneter-5.0/docs/wasm-deploy.md

 ./wasm-contracts/build.sh
 ```

 The script compiles all packages and places their `.wasm` files under `artifacts/`.
-JSON schemas are exported under each package's `schema` folder.
+JSON schemas produced by `cargo schema` are stored in each package's `schema/` directory.
 If `cargo schema` is not available, install it via `cargo install cargo-run-script` before running the build script.

 ## Upload & Instantiate